telekom-mms/sectpmctl/README.md

 (`N`, `O` or `keep`), otherwise select replace with the package maintainer version (`Y`, `I` or `replace`).

 sectpmctl and the release upgrade will boot and work correctly even if you miss selecting which version of these files to keep.
-Anyhow, it is recommended to fix these two files after the release upgrade reboot by executing the following commands, except you modified then manually:
+Anyhow, it is recommended fixing these two files after the release upgrade reboot by executing the following commands, except you modified them manually:

 ```
 sudo apt install --reinstall -o Dpkg::Options::="--force-confask,confnew,confmiss" initramfs-tools-core